zsobac/progTech/README.md

 # progTech

-Progtech is the best course ever!
+Progtech is the best course everRrRr!

 Year: 2023/24